 When it comes to maternity leave, there are usually two types – paid and unpaid.
 If you’re on paid maternity leave, then a lender may consider your application.
 However, approval will depend on your income, assets, and liability.
 Plus, you’ll need to prove to the lender that you’re capable of servicing the loan.
+Let’s take a look now at how to get a home loan on maternity leave.

 The amount that you will be able to borrow will depend on several factors such as: